 - E-mail address

-The parties do not anticipate the processing (including transfer) of sensitive data under the Agreement.
+The parties do not anticipate the processing of sensitive data under the Agreement.

-- Nature of the processing: collection, analysis, transmission, and record keeping of personal identifying information of originator and beneficiary of a value transfer; collection and further processing of name, email addresses and activities of Controllers employees in software dashboard is the provision of the Services pursuant to the Agreement.
+- Nature of the processing: The Services pursuant to the Agreement, which are the collection, analysis, transmission, and record keeping of personal identifying information of originator and beneficiary of a value transfer, and the collection and further processing of the names, email addresses, and activities of Controller employees in the software dashboard.

-- Brief description of the processing activities: the data processing activities are performed in order to allow the controller to benefit from the services, according to the purposes further explained below.
+- Brief description of the processing activities: The data processing activities are performed to allow the Controller to benefit from the Services, according to the purposes further explained below.

 The provision of the Services requires two data processing activities:

-- Enabling the Controller to perform counterparty verification using FATF Recommendation 16 and its implementation in local regulation;
+a.
+Enabling the Controller to perform counterparty verification using FATF Recommendation 16 and its implementation in local regulations; and

-- Granting authorization of access to dashboard and PII of controller’s customers/end users to only authorized staff.
+b.
+Granting authorization of access to the dashboard and Personal Data of Controller’s customers/end users to authorized staff only.

 Processor will process Personal Data for the duration of the Agreement, unless otherwise agreed in writing or required by law.
-Upon termination of the Services by either party, Processor shall cease processing Personal Data on behalf of Customer/Affiliated Entities/End User upon completion of the termination provisions described herein (unless required by law to keep processing such data).
-Provider shall provide written confirmation of deletion or return of Personal Data to Client.
+Upon termination of the Services by either party, Processor shall cease processing Personal Data on behalf of Customer/End User upon completion of the termination provisions described herein (unless required by law to keep processing such data).
+Processor shall provide written confirmation to Controller of the deletion or return of Personal Data.

-Sub-processor(s) set forth at https://trust.notabene.id/subprocessors will process Personal Data as necessary to provide the Services pursuant to the Agreement.
-Subject to the provisions of this DPA specific to Sub-processors, the Sub-processor(s) will process Personal Data for the duration of the Agreement, unless otherwise agreed by Customer/Affiliated Entities/End User in writing.
+Sub-Processors set forth at https://trust.notabene.id/subprocessors will process Personal Data as necessary to provide the Services pursuant to the Agreement.
+Subject to the provisions of this DPA specific to Sub-Processors, the Sub-Processors will process Personal Data for the duration of the Agreement, unless otherwise agreed by Customer/End User in writing.

 Data competent supervisory authority: Irish Data Protection Commission